Squarespace (NYSE:SQSP) Given New $64.00 Price Target at JMP Securities

-Squarespace (NYSE:SQSP) had its target price decreased by JMP Securities from $75.00 to $64.00 in a research report report published on Tuesday morning, The Fly reports.
-JMP Securities currently has an outperform rating on the stock.
+Squarespace (NYSE:SQSP) had its price objective trimmed by JMP Securities from $75.00 to $64.00 in a research note published on Tuesday, The Fly reports.
+The firm currently has an outperform rating on the stock.

-A number of other analysts also recently issued reports on the company. assumed coverage on Squarespace in a research report on Monday, June 14th.
-They issued a buy rating and a $75.00 target price on the stock.
-Barclays decreased their price objective on shares of Squarespace from $70.00 to $62.00 and set an equal weight rating for the company in a research report on Tuesday.
-They noted that the move was a valuation call.
-Raymond James assumed coverage on shares of Squarespace in a report on Monday, June 14th.
-They issued an outperform rating and a $70.00 target price on the stock.
-Bank of America started coverage on Squarespace in a report on Monday, July 19th.
-They set a buy rating and a $73.00 price target for the company.
-Finally, Royal Bank of Canada dropped their price objective on Squarespace from $62.00 to $48.00 and set a sector perform rating on the stock in a research note on Tuesday.
-Four research analysts have rated the stock with a hold rating and twelve have assigned a buy rating to the company.
-The company has a consensus rating of Buy and a consensus target price of $66.21.
+Several other equities research analysts also recently issued reports on SQSP.
+Bank of America assumed coverage on Squarespace in a report on Monday, July 19th.
+They issued a buy rating and a $73.00 price target for the company.
+William Blair assumed coverage on Squarespace in a report on Monday, June 14th.
+They issued an outperform rating for the company.
+Guggenheim assumed coverage on Squarespace in a report on Tuesday, July 6th.
+They issued a buy rating and a $70.00 price target for the company.
+The Goldman Sachs Group assumed coverage on Squarespace in a report on Monday, June 14th.
+They issued a buy rating and a $90.00 price target for the company.
+Finally, started coverage on Squarespace in a report on Monday, June 14th.
+They issued a buy rating and a $75.00 price target for the company.
+Four investment analysts have rated the stock with a hold rating and twelve have issued a buy rating to the company’s stock.
+Squarespace has an average rating of Buy and a consensus price target of $66.21.

-Several institutional investors have recently bought and sold shares of the company.
-IFP Advisors Inc bought a new stake in shares of Squarespace during the 2nd quarter worth $25,000.
-Harel Insurance Investments & Financial Services Ltd. acquired a new position in Squarespace during the second quarter worth about $109,000.
-Legato Capital Management LLC bought a new position in shares of Squarespace in the second quarter worth about $583,000.
-Sei Investments Co. acquired a new stake in shares of Squarespace in the 2nd quarter valued at approximately $1,055,000.
-Finally, New York State Common Retirement Fund bought a new stake in shares of Squarespace during the 2nd quarter valued at approximately $1,064,000.
+Institutional investors and hedge funds have recently added to or reduced their stakes in the company.
+IFP Advisors Inc acquired a new stake in shares of Squarespace in the second quarter valued at approximately $25,000.
+Strategic Blueprint LLC acquired a new stake in shares of Squarespace in the second quarter valued at approximately $39,000.
+Harel Insurance Investments & Financial Services Ltd. acquired a new stake in shares of Squarespace in the second quarter valued at approximately $109,000.
+Solstein Capital LLC acquired a new stake in shares of Squarespace in the second quarter valued at approximately $175,000.
+Finally, Blair William & Co.
+IL acquired a new stake in shares of Squarespace in the second quarter valued at approximately $355,000.

 About Squarespace